adamcath/haute-codeture/haute-codeture.md

    Then we added tabs.
 Good times were not had.
 2. It's very difficult to write a unit test for `Haberdashery` without implicitly testing `DbConn` and `ShipmentManager`, since there's no place the test can insert mock versions of those objects.
-See "write unit tests" (TODO).
+See [write unit tests](#writeunittests).
 3. Careful management of dependencies is our best tool for creating high-level structure in large systems, and this pattern makes it impossible for a reader to enumerate everything that this class depends on without reading every line